jon-jacky/Piety/editors/README.md

 the *edsel* function call *win(12)* in the REPL.
 To resume editing, type the function call *pm()*.

+In *pmacs* you can edit several files in different buffers just as you would in Emacs,  but at this time there  is only one display window.
+We plan to support multiple windows in the future.

 To see what Emacs keycodes are effective in *pmacs*, see the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.

-In *pmacs* you can edit several files in different buffers just as you would in Emacs,  but at this time there  is only one display window.
-We plan to add support for multiple windows.
+The *pmacs* editor provides all the functions and commands of its predecessors *sked*, *edsel*, and *dmacs*.
+Most *pmacs* commands are actually *dmacs* commands, so its directions (above) are particulary pertinent.

-Two keycodes have different meanings than in Emacs: *C-x C-r* reloads the module from the current buffer into the Python session, so recent changes become effective immediately, without restarting the Python session or losing work in progress.  *C-x C-a* enters *edsel/dmacs* append mode, where text must be added one line at a time until a period is typed by itself at the start of a line.
-We find it can sometimes be refreshing to just  type line after line without the temptation to stop and revise what we just wrote.
+Two keycodes have different meanings in *pmacs* than in Emacs:

+*C-x C-r* reloads the
+module from the current buffer into the Python session, so recent changes become effective immediately, without restarting the Python session or losing work in progress.

+*C-x C-a* enters *edsel/dmacs* append mode, where text must be added one line at a time until a period is typed by itself at the start of a line.
+It can sometimes be satisfying to just  type line after line without any temptation to stop and revise what we just wrote.
-The *pmacs* editor provides all the functionality of the simpler editors *sked*, *edsel*, and *dmacs*, so the directions for these editors in the sections above also apply to *pmacs*.
-These editors can all be run by themselves for a simpler (but less convenient) editing experience; the sections above explain how.

 *pmacs* is still the *sked* line editor underneath.
+The *C-space* command, *set mark*, marks the entire line, not a point within the Line.
+Then the *C-w* command, *kill-region* or *cut*, cuts a sequence of whole lines from the marked line through the current line dot, inclusive.
+After *C-w*, *C-y* *yank* pastes that sequence of whole lines.
+Or, *yank* pastes a sequence of whole lines that were cut one by one by consecutive *C-k* *kill-line* commands that were issued with the cursor in column 1.

+Or, you can cut words or sequences of words within a single line with the *M-d* *delete-word* command, the *C-u* *discard* command which cuts from the start of the line to the cursor, or the *C-k* command issued with the cursor past column 1, which cuts from the cursor to the end of the line.
+After any of these commands, or a sequence of them, *C-y* pastes all the cut words into a line after the cursor.  *C-space* and *C-w* cannot be used to select and cut words within a line.

-So you can either cut and paste text within a single line (you can also cut from one line and paste into another), or you can cut and paste one or more whole lines at a time.
+So you can either cut and paste words within single lines,  or you can cut and paste one or more whole lines.
 You cannot cut and paste beginning in the middle of one line and ending in the middle of another line.
-We have not found this to be a serious limitation and we have no plans to change this.
+We have not found this to be a serious limitation and have no plans to change this.

-Then name *pmacs* might mean "Python emacs" but actually means "poor imitation of emacs".
+Then name *pmacs* might mean "Python Emacs" but actually means "partly inspired by Emacs" or maybe "poor imitation of Emacs".

+### Handling errors ###

+To come ...

 Revised Oct 2023